bigdata-ustc/EduCDM/CONTRIBUTE.md

 - **Eval** module

-This module is a evaluation module, which is used to verify and test the model.
+This module is an evaluation module, which is used to verify and test the model.

 ```python3
     def eval(self, *args, **kwargs) -> ...: